HASwitchPlate/openHASP-docs/docs/design/objects.md

 | offset_x | int        | 0       | Shift the picture horizontally relative to the image object
 | offset_y | int        | 0       | Shift the picture vertically relative to the image object

+Only PNG image files are supported, from flash.

 You can use image_recolor and image_recolor_opa from the [image styling][5] properties to apply a color overlay mask.

+!!! note "Note"
+    The decoding of the images is done in memory, thus you'll be able to display full-screen images only if your microcontroller [has installed PSram memory](../getting-started/#recommended-boards), else you will be limited to small icons only.

 ??? example "Example `jsonl`"
     ```json